-For students who receive a higher valued major external award (e.g., CGS, SSHRC, CIHR doctoral award, and Vanier award, the award amount is factored into your base funding, As the award value exceeds the Faculty's minimum funding commitment, students who receive one of the higher value major external awards, are not eligible for top-up funding.
+For students who receive a higher valued major external award (e.g., SSHRC, CIHR, CGS, SSHRC, or Vanier award, the award amount is factored into your base funding, As the award value exceeds the Faculty's minimum funding package after tuition and fees (i.e. \$19,600), students who receive one of the higher value major external awards, are not eligible for UTF Top-Up funding.